Gere321123/short-edit-CV/README.md

-This project is a video editor software, which helps people to make subtitle to their videos automatically.
+## This project is a video editor software, which helps people make subtitles for their videos automatically.

-And don't included the credentials.json file, you need to enable a google speach to text api to use this softare.
+## And did not include the credentials.json file, you need to enable a google speach to text api to use this software.

-I use concurrent.futures for multiroces programing to make the the speach to text section faster
+## I use concurrent.futures for multiprocess programming to make the the speach to text section faster.